daviscvance/Random/Newsela/README.md

 The difference being some ordering and the terms:

--   used and meaning for high ranking (where these were not in the low ranking top 10)
+-   'used' and 'meaning' for high ranking (where these were not in the low ranking top 10)
--   author and evidence for low ranking (where these were not in high ranking top 10)
+-   'author' and 'evidence' for low ranking (where these were not in high ranking top 10)

 Running the `quiz_questions.py` scripts will yield the following output: